Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Methods

 \subsection{Graph features}

 \paragraph{Densities of chordless cycles.} Let $G=(V,E)$ be a graph and $e_{ij}=\{v_i,v_j\}$ be an edge between nodes $v_i$ and $v_j$ in~$E$, with degrees $k_i>1$ and~$k_j>1$, respectively.
-The \emph{density of triangles} corresponding to the edge~$e_{ij}$, also called \emph{edge clustering coefficient} \cite{serrano2006clustering}, is the number $\#\triangle_{ij}$ of edge triangles in $G$ containing $e_{ij}$ divided by the maximum possible number of triangles in $G$ containing~$e_{ij}$ given the degrees $k_i$ and~$k_j$, that~is,
+The density of triangles corresponding to the edge~$e_{ij}$, also called edge clustering coefficient \cite{serrano2006clustering}, is the number $\#\triangle_{ij}$ of edge triangles in $G$ containing $e_{ij}$ divided by the maximum possible number of triangles in $G$ containing~$e_{ij}$ given the degrees $k_i$ and~$k_j$, that~is,

-An edge cycle is \emph{chordless} if there is no edge between its nodes except those that form the cycle. \emph{Density of squares}, denoted $C_s(e_{ij})$, is defined by dividing the number $\#\square_{ij}$ of chordless edge squares in $G$ containing $e_{ij}$ by the maximum possible number of such squares given the degrees $k_i$ and $k_j$ and the existing triangles through~$e_{ij}$ in~$G$.
-To define the \emph{density of pentagons} $C_p(e_{ij})$ per edge $e_{ij}$, we count the number $\# \pentagon_{ij}$ of chordless pentagons containing $e_{ij}$ and normalize it by the maximum possible number of such pentagons, assuming known the degrees of $v_i$ and $v_j$ and the degrees of their respective neighbors.
+An edge cycle is chordless if there is no edge between its nodes except those that form the cycle.
+Density of squares, denoted $C_s(e_{ij})$, is defined by dividing the number of chordless edge squares in $G$ containing $e_{ij}$ by the maximum possible number of such squares given the degrees $k_i$ and $k_j$ and the existing triangles through~$e_{ij}$ in~$G$.
+To define the density of pentagons $C_p(e_{ij})$ per edge $e_{ij}$, we count the number of chordless pentagons containing $e_{ij}$ and normalize it by the maximum possible number of such pentagons, assuming known the degrees of $v_i$ and $v_j$ and the degrees of their respective neighbors.
 One could also define similar densities per node.
 However, in~\cite{serrano2006clustering}, the authors found the definitions relative to edges to be more stable with respect to degree heterogeneity than those relative to nodes.

 Regarding the computational cost of computing chordless cycles, the time complexities for computing densities of triangles, squares, and pentagons are $O(N \langle k \rangle^2)$, $O(N\langle k \rangle^3)$, and $O(N\langle k \rangle^4)$, respectively, where $\langle k\rangle$ is the average degree and $N=\#E$ is the number of edges.
 In sparse graphs, $\langle k \rangle \ll N$.
-Even though the computational cost for large graphs might be high, the computations can be easily parallelized or implemented on GPU with CUDA~\cite{cuda}.
+Although the computational cost for large graphs may be high, the computations can be easily parallelized or implemented on a GPU using CUDA~\cite{cuda}.

-\paragraph{Extended persistent homology.} In this work, we use persistent homology to extract information from a graph $G$ equipped with a filtration $\{G_t\}$, where $t$ is a real-valued parameter. \emph{Persistence} refers to the evolution of cycles along the values of the given filtration.
+\paragraph{Extended persistent homology.} In this work, we use persistent homology to extract information from a graph $G$ equipped with a filtration $\{G_t\}$, where $t$ is a real-valued parameter.
+Persistence refers to the evolution of cycles along the values of the given filtration.